GabrielFlores8227/Piper/README.md

   - `PROJECT_BRANCH`: The branch of the GitHub repository.

-  - `PROJECT_PATH`: The local path where the project will be cloned.
+  - `PROJECT_PATH`: The local path where the project will be cloned (include the project folder name).

   - `PROJECT_STARTUP_TIME`: Average project startup time (in seconds).